-After a mild but wet August, September offers you a chance to get back into your garden.
-September is a great time to pause and re-think.
-What can you do now to rejuvenate your garden for autumn and winter?
-September is natures time for replanting.
+September in the garden is a great time to pause and re-think and get busy.
+September is natures time for replanting, sowing, feeding - in preparation for Spring.
 Many of our garden trees and flowers are producing seeds and berries to start a new generation of plants.
-It’s the ideal time to sow new plants from seeds, bulbs and cuttings.
+It's the ideal time to sow new plants from seeds, bulbs and cuttings.
 It is also a wonderful month to plant fruiting plants and winter vegetables.
 September is one of the best gardening months of the year.
-Don’t be discouraged that the summer is over… with a little love your garden can still remain full of colour and life throughout the Autumn season.
-Keep reading to discover Paraic’s tips for your garden in September.
+Don’t be discouraged that the summer is over... with a little love your garden can still remain full of colour and life throughout the Autumn season.
+Keep reading to discover Paraic's tips for your garden in September.

-- September is one of the best months to sow a new lawn or reseed bare patches in your existing lawn.
+- September is one of the best months to sow a new lawn or reseed bare patches in your existing lawn. the ground is still warm enough to allow the seed to germinate and knit lawn patches together.
 Use Green Velvet lawn seed to create the perfect lawn.
-This seed produces a hard-wearing, rich green, lawn that is easy to maintain yet ideal for children and pets to play on.
+This seed produces a hard-wearing, rich green lawn that is easy to maintain and tough enough for children and pets to play on.

 Sow and Grow

 - September is an ideal time to sow a wide selection of edible (herb and vegetable) and flowering plants from seeds.
 Simply sow the seeds in a pot of compost, cover with cling film and watch them grow.
 Once they begin to shoot, replant them in a larger container.

 - Plant Japanese onion sets over the next couple of weeks.
 If planted now, you will be rewarded with a picking of young, fresh green shoots in early spring and full sized onions in April and May.

 - Plant autumn and winter vegetable plants now.
 Plants such as winter cabbage, Chinese cabbage, purple sprouting broccoli, lettuce and iceberg lettuce can all be planted during September.